-CMAT academies will designate a qualified teacher to be responsible for coordinating the SEND provision (the SENCO), who will have or be working towards attaining the National Award in Special Educational Needs Coordination.
+CMAT academies will designate a qualified teacher to be responsible for coordinating the SEND provision (the SENCO), who will have or be working towards attaining the National Professional Qualification for SENCOs (NPQ SENCO).

 School leaders will inform parents or carers when they are planning special educational provision for their child and shall then work in partnership with them to coproduce the support needed to secure best outcomes, taking full account of their views and wishes.
 Whenever possible, school leaders will also coproduce the support needed alongside the child who needs the support.